 - There is a high degree of uncertainty about future levels of funding for local government.
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Authority is deemed to control the services provided under the outsourcing agreement for two Schools and a Road and also to control the residual value of the assets at the end of the agreement.
-The accounting policies for PFI schemes and similar contracts have been applied to the arrangements and the Schools (valued at £30.478m) and Road (valued at £31.281m) are recognised as Property, Plant and Equipment on the Authority's Balance Sheet. - In accordance with current guidance regarding the treatment of certain types of school, only the value of the land for voluntary aided and foundation schools is included in the Balance Sheet.
-As the Council does not own these types of school and does not have access to them for valuation purposes, the value of the buildings is excluded from the Balance Sheet. - The Authority has £938m recognised as Property, Plant and Equipment on its Balance Sheet as at 31 March 2014.
+The accounting policies for PFI schemes and similar contracts have been applied to the arrangements and the Schools (valued at £37.264m) and Road (valued at £28.494m) are recognised as Property, Plant and Equipment on the Authority's Balance Sheet. - Only the value of the land for voluntary aided and foundation schools is included in the Balance Sheet.
+As the Council does not own these types of school and does not have access to them for valuation purposes, the value of the buildings is excluded from the Balance Sheet.

+• The Authority has £1,109m recognised as Property, Plant and Equipment on its Balance Sheet as at 31 March 2015.
 Note 22 to the accounts details the revaluations to land, property, plant and equipment during the accounting period to ensure that Property, Plant and Equipment is included in the accounts at fair value.
 The Authority undertakes formal valuations of its Property, Plant and Equipment by way of a five year rolling program and undertakes sufficient work, in respect of the assets not subject to a formal valuation in any one year, to ensure the value of its Property, Plant and Equipment as stated in the Balance Sheet is not materially different from its fair value.
 The valuations are undertaken mainly by the Authority's in-house Corporate Property Department on an annual basis in line with the rolling program.
 External valuers are commissioned to undertake the valuation of specific assets where in-house expertise is unavailable.
 The valuation team undertaking the annual revaluation work are members of the Royal Institute of Chartered Surveyors (RICS).
 Non-property assets have not been revalued as the Authority has judged that the carrying value of these assets is approximate to fair value, given their relatively short useful economic lives and the relative value of these assets.